 Pesticides, even the ones allowed by the USDA organic rules, are

-unit of heat defined as the quantity of heat required to raise the temperature of 1 gram of water by 1 degree centigrade at atmospheric pressure
+unit of heat raising 1 gram of water by 1 degree centigrade

 Growing, chilling, washing, packaging, and transporting that box of organic salad to a plate on the East Coast takes more than 4,600

-a chemical substance derivable from a mold or bacterium that can kill microorganisms and cure bacterial infections
+a substance used to kill microorganisms and cure infections

 Since the birds receive no